Eureka (word): Authenticity

 This story first appeared in written form in Vitruvius's books of architecture, two centuries after it supposedly took place.
 Some scholars have doubted the accuracy of this tale, on the grounds that the votive crown was a fine item, thus an impure crown would displace water only minutely, compared to a pure one.
-Precise means needed to measure this minute difference was not available at the time.
+Precise means needed to measure this minute difference were not available at the time.
 For the problem posed to Archimedes, though, there is a simple method which requires no precision equipment: using a balance, compare the weight of the crown against pure gold.
 While they are still suspended from the arms of the balance, simultaneously submerge the crown and the gold in water.
 If the volumes are the same, the balance remains in equilibrium, meaning that their densities are the same and therefore the crown must be pure gold.
 But if the density of the crown is less (due to being alloyed with another metal like silver), increased buoyancy of the crown results in imbalance.
 Galileo Galilei himself weighed in on the controversy, suggesting a design for a hydrostatic balance that could be used to compare the dry weight of an object with the weight of the same object submerged in water.

 Names and mottos

 California

 The expression is also the state motto of California, referring to the momentous discovery of gold near Sutter's Mill in 1848.
-The California State Seal has included the word eureka since its original design by Robert S. Garnett in 1850; the official text from that time describing the seal states that this word's meaning applies "either to the principle involved in the admission of the State or the success of the miner at work".
+The California State Seal has included the word Eureka since its original design by Robert S. Garnett in 1850; the official text from that time describing the seal states that this word's meaning applies "either to the principle involved in the admission of the State or the success of the miner at work".
 In 1957 the state legislature attempted to make "In God We Trust" the state motto as part of the same post WWII anti-Communist movement that successfully added the term "under God" to the American Pledge of Allegiance in 1954, but this attempt did not succeed and "Eureka" was made the official motto in 1963.

 The city of Eureka, California, founded in 1850, uses the California State Seal as its official seal.
-Eureka is a considerable distance from Sutter's Mill, but was the jumping off point of a smaller gold rush in nearby Trinity County, California in 1850.
+Eureka is a considerable distance from Sutter's Mill, but was the jumping off point of a smaller gold rush in nearby Trinity County, California, in 1850.
 It is the largest of at least eleven remaining US cities and towns named for the exclamation, "eureka!".
 As a result of the extensive use of the exclamation dating from 1849, there were nearly 40 locales so named by the 1880s in a nation that had none in the 1840s.
 Many places, works of culture, and other objects have since been named "Eureka"; see Eureka (disambiguation) for a list.